Trending Articles

 Unleash The Power Of Lavender

-When it comes to stress relief, lavender is a miracle cure.
 Believe it or not, studies show that just smelling lavender lowers your heart rate and reduces anxiety.

 It is because lavender increases your GABA levels.
 These neurotransmitters help make you feel relaxed (which can also help you fall asleep).